-The following screen shows the location details for the location named Session Manager.
+The following screen shows the location details for the location named BvwDevSIL.
 Later, this location will be assigned to the SIP Entity corresponding to Session Manager.
 Default values were used for all parameters.
+The Location Pattern section is added with IP Address pattern of IP phones and Aura System.